-Longford also has lots of ways to get active, from relaxing bike rides to canoeing and leisurely canal cruising.
-Spend some time on The Royal Canal Way, a 140km walking and cycling corridor from Dublin to Clondra in Longford.
+Longford has lots of ways to get active, from relaxing bike rides to canoeing and leisurely canal cruising.
+Spend some time on The Royal Canal Greenway, a 130km walking and cycling corridor from Maynooth to Cloondara in Longford.
 This is a wonderful off-road trail that meanders along the bank of the Royal Canal right up to the River Shannon.
 Along the way, visit the Corlea Trackway Visitor Centre to see an actual Iron Age trackway built in the year 148 B.C. – the largest of its kind uncovered in Europe.

 The Shannon Blueway is a web of trails that lets you explore the area by canoe, bike or on foot.
 Surround yourself with beautiful lakeside views on the floating boardwalk on Acres Lake as you continue your walk or cycle into Drumshanbo, connecting on to Leitrim village.